shaunc311/ElixirADN/README.md

 ```

 The parameters are the bot module name, the bots username, the auth token
-associated with the account, the parameters to use when creating the user stream and a list of subscriptions the stream should subscribe to.
+associated with the account, the parameters to use when creating the user stream, and a list of subscriptions the stream should subscribe to.